LIWEIDENG0830/CL-TSim/README.md

 After pre-processing, you can get the training data (i.e., train.trg and train.src) in the data directory of t2vec.

 # Grid Pre-training
 To pre-train the representations of grids, you should run "grids_pretraining.py" in this repo.

-P.S. you should change the value of variable (i.e., dataset_dir) in "grids_pretraining.py" to the the data (producing by pre-processing) directory.
+P.S. you should change the value of variable (i.e., dataset_dir and vec_dir) in "grids_pretraining.py".